mansi12bendale/Culture-AI/doc/week 8.md

 # Week 8: Final Testing, UI Polish & Deployment (Planned)

-## 🎯 Objective
+## Objective
-Finalize app features, polish the UI, and prepare for deployment.
+Finalize application features, improve UI quality, and prepare the app for deployment.

-## 📘 Summary
+## Summary
-In Week 8, we will finalize all app features, complete extensive testing, and polish the user interface.
-We plan to test key functionalities like navigation, map integration, reviews, and multimedia playback.
-Based on feedback, we will make necessary UI adjustments before generating the signed APK for testing or Play Store submission.
+Week 8 is planned for finalizing all features of the **CultureAI** application, followed by comprehensive testing and UI refinement.
+Core functionalities such as navigation flow, Google Maps integration, user reviews, offline access, notifications, and multimedia playback will be thoroughly tested.
+Based on testing outcomes and feedback, necessary UI and performance improvements will be implemented.
+The final phase includes generating a signed APK for internal testing or Play Store submission and completing project documentation.

-## 📌 Key Activities
+## Key Activities
-- Conduct final testing of all features and functionalities.
+- Perform end-to-end testing of all application features
-- Refine UI based on testing results.
+- Refine UI and improve overall user experience
-- Generate signed APK for deployment or internal testing.
+- Generate signed APK for deployment or testing
-- Finalize documentation and prepare GitHub README.
+- Finalize documentation and update GitHub README

-## ✅ Outcomes
+## Outcomes
-- All features tested and refined.
+- All application features tested and optimized
-- APK ready for testing or Play Store submission.
+- Final APK prepared for release or evaluation
-- Documentation completed and published.
+- Complete and well-documented GitHub repository